kartonfarkas/api_docs/source/suite/contacts/getting_contact_data.rst

      - Comments
    * - fields
      - array
-     - The fields in the result set can be set with the fields parameter.
+     - fields in the result set can be set with the fields parameter
      - If empty, all fields will be returned.

 Error Condition: